 Mirrorless cameras are the new generation of cameras after DSLRs.
-They became more and more popular in recent years.
+They have become more and more popular in recent years.

-You own a mirrorless camera even thought you maybe don’t know.
+You own a mirrorless camera even though you maybe don’t know.

 If you have a smartphone, then you’ll be surprised to know that it has a mirrorless camera built-in.

 I made a list of 5 secrets related to mirrorless cameras.
-5 things you didn’t know about that will blow your mind.
-Let’s delve into it.
+Five things you didn’t know about it that will blow your mind.

 Wait but what about all the glass and mirrors and mechanical stuff inside it?
 Well does the word mirrorless suggests something?
 They don’t have one!
 When you look in the viewfinder or LCD at the back of your camera you’re looking at a digital representation of the image.
 Not the actual image reflected through mirrors like in a DSLR camera.

 Mirrorless cameras have seen a surge in popularity among professionals also for shooting video.
-The advanced capabilities of mirrorless cameras allow to capture 4K videos in such a small box.
+The advanced capabilities of mirrorless cameras allow us to capture 4K videos in such a small box.
 Feature that most DSLRs don’t have.
-Today with the popularity that social media has gained, platforms like YouTube make of video a must have in your arsenal of tools to offer.
+Today with the popularity that social media has gained, platforms like YouTube make of video a must-have in your arsenal of tools to offer.

 Wrapping it up, mirrorless cameras are not necessarily better than DSLRs, it really depends on the use you have to make of it.
 In this article I wanted to highlight some points that I noticed are not clear to a lot of people.

-Share it and let me know what you think in the comments below!
+If you have any questions let me know in the comments below!

 Do you like this article?
 Share it now!